arangodb/docs/3.11/aql/operations-update.md

   } IN users OPTIONS { ignoreErrors: true }
 ```

-An update operation will only update the attributes specified in `document` and
+An update operation only update the attributes specified in `document` and
 leave other attributes untouched.
 Internal attributes (such as `_id`, `_key`, `_rev`,
 `_from` and `_to`) cannot be modified and are ignored when specified in `document`.
 Updating a document modifies the document's revision number with a server-generated value.

 ### `keepNull`

-When updating an attribute with a null value, ArangoDB will not remove the attribute
+When updating an attribute to a `null` value, ArangoDB does not remove the attribute
-from the document but store a null value for it.
-To get rid of attributes in an update
+from the document but stores this `null` value.
+To remove attributes in an update
-operation, set them to null and provide the `keepNull` option:
+operation, set them to `null` and set the `keepNull` option to `false`:

 ```aql
 FOR u IN users